 Prop A Passed: $75,000,000 for public safety facilities

 Bond Proposition A

-The city proposes $75 million in the upcoming bond election for improvements and expansion of McKinney’s Public Safety facilities, including the McKinney Public Safety Building complex, located at 2200 Taylor-Burk Dr. The funds will be used generally for the design and construction of facilities, the acquisition of land if required, as well as off-site improvements of Public Safety facilities.
+The city proposed $75 million for improvements and expansion of McKinney’s Public Safety facilities, including the McKinney Public Safety Building complex, located at 2200 Taylor-Burk Dr. The funds will be used generally for the design and construction of facilities, the acquisition of land if required, as well as off-site improvements of Public Safety facilities.
 Additional facilities will fulfill the projected growth of both police and fire administration, as well as land acquisition for future fire stations and improvements to current fire stations.

 The Public Safety Building was constructed on a 16-acre site and occupied in 2006 for the McKinney Police Department and the McKinney Fire Department Administration.
 A Public Safety Support Building was constructed on the site and occupied in 2018.

 More than 400 employees use the buildings on a daily basis, and approximately 150 employees currently office there full-time.
 Building operations include Fire and Police Department Administration, criminal investigations, Emergency Operations Center, 911 dispatch, Fire Department Training Division, Logistics and Prevention, as well as meeting and training space.

 - Expansion of the current Public Safety Building